pthu/sahd/source/words/2urim_wthummim.md

 go out (into war) according to the counsel of his heart until he asks for the judgment of the <i>Urim</i>
 21 and the <i>Thummim</i>.
 Then
-he shall prosper in al his ways when he goes forth according to the judgment which … (translation: Charlesworth et al. 2011:151).
+he shall prosper in all his ways when he goes forth according to the judgment which … (translation: Charlesworth et al. 2011:151).
 </div>